 Intangible assets are accounted for at cost.
 Amortization is expensed once the asset is ready for use.
-The MPower AMS database and the Institute website are amortized on a straight line basis over five years.
+The MPower AMS database and the Institute website are amortized on a straight line basis over their useful lives of five years.

 Use of estimates